Sistan and Baluchestan insurgency

-The Sistan and Baluchestan insurgency, part of the Balochistan conflict, began approximately in 2004 and is an ongoing low-intensity asymmetric conflict in Sistan and Baluchestan Province between Iran and several Baloch Sunni militant organizations which are designated as terrorist organizations by Iran.
+The Sistan and Baluchestan insurgency is an ongoing low-intensity asymmetric conflict in Sistan and Baluchestan Province between Iran and several Baloch Sunni militant organizations designated as terrorist organizations by the Iranian government.
+It began in 2004 and is part of the wider Balochistan conflict.

 Background

 Motivations of the insurgent groups

-Analysts believe that aim of insurgents may differ from separatism to religious motivations, but they are not entirely clear.
+Analysts believe that the aim of insurgents may differ from separatism to religious motivations, but they are not entirely clear.
 The leaders of the groups have maintained different positions: from Baloch nationalism to Salafi jihadism.